SEND (Special Educational Needs and Disabilities) - Supporting every child in our school

 For some children, we do need to plan specific provision in more detail to allow them to access and succeed in their learning.
 They may have specific needs or disabilities that affect their ability to learn.
 For example:

 These children are regarded as requiring SEN Support and may require additional support from school-based experts to deliver tightly focused and effective interventions to support learning.
 Sometimes the staff working with these pupils will receive advice or support from outside specialists.

 Where additional support is required, an Individual Support Plan (ISP) is drawn up by the class teacher to help the parent and the school identify the child's needs and to target areas of particular difficulty.
 It should show the steps that are to be taken to support the child's learning and set a date for reviewing progress.

 The ISP should give details of:

-Emotional Literacy Support Assistants (ELSAs) are trained to plan and deliver programmes of support to children in their school who are experiencing temporary or longer term additional emotional needs.
+Our school is lucky to have Emotional Literacy Support Assistants (ELSAs) are trained to plan and deliver programmes of support to children in their school who are experiencing temporary or longer term additional emotional needs.
 The majority of ELSA work is expected to be delivered on an individual basis, but sometimes small group work will be appropriate, especially in the areas of social and friendship skills.

 We also have an ELKLAN/ dyslexia trained TA working to support language and literacy needs across the school.

 Where it is decided that external support is required, the SENDCo will work with parents to enable this.
 Those in need of the most intensive support may be given an Education Heath Care Plan (EHCP).
 The school would need to apply for this from Surrey.